soumyak-panigrahi/Tree-Lib/desgin.md

 directly interact we have work it through dynamic binding as the pointer it inheriate is of the type Binary Tree with pointing to a AVL tree node to manage this we have make a function like set_height() or more generic set(type,data).
 This is a pain as we cannot predict the future attributes. it is better to hold the pointers of itself at the generic level.
-So, this solved by use of above base class and we are providing the node_type as itself or according to your will you be expand.
+So, this solved by use of above base class and we are providing the node_type as itself or according to your will to expand.
 Now, in this base class approach we simply inheriate from Base class rather concrete of a base class.

 In other words,